JavaScript IndexedDB

 • The IndexedDB consists of one or more databases.
 Each database has one or more object stores.
 Typically, you create a database in the IndexedDB per web application.

-• The IndexedDB is useful for web applications that don’t require a persistent internet connection, especially for applications that work both online and offline.
+• The IndexedDB is useful for web applications that don’t require a constant internet connection, especially those that work both online and offline.

 Was this tutorial helpful ?